JavaMuller/hive-test-harness/README.md

 ```
 usage: java -jar <Hive Test Harness Jar>
  -b,--build                    build database, tables and load data
  -c,--count                    when executing queries, count the records
                                returned from the query
-    --local.data.path <PATH>   path to local data to be uploaded to HDFS and
+    --hdfs.data.path <PATH>    path to where the data should be stored on
-                         used by build scripts
+                               HDFS
+    --hive.db.name <NAME>      name of database to create in Hive
  -i,--iterations <arg>         number of times the query will be executed
+    --local.data.path <PATH>   path to local data to be uploaded to HDFS
+                               and used by build scripts
  -q,--query                    execute queries
     --test.name <NAME>         short name or description of test being run
 ```

 You can further refine the test by updating `String[] includeFilter` and `String[] excludeFilter` in `RunTest.java`.
 This is a great way to test individual queries (use `includeFilter`) or eliminate problematic ones (use `excludeFilter`).